Skip to content

 DBCode color settings

-DBCode applies custom colors across the DBCode Explorer, Editor tab, and SQL file header, maintaining a consistent look while aligning with brand guidelines by leaving primary connection icons unchanged.
+DBCode applies custom colors to the connection item in the DB Explorer, Editor tabs, and SQL file headers, maintaining a consistent look while aligning with brand guidelines by leaving primary connection icons unchanged.
+The color is applied to the connection name and any status indicators (☆ for workspace default, ● for connected).